pavanagrawal123/Fabrik/README.md

 7. Login with credentials from step
 8. Go to ```socialaccounts``` and click new socialapplication.
 9. Choose Github for the application
-10. Name it Github
+10. Name it github
+11. Add the sites available to the right side, so github is allowed for the current site.
-11. Copy and paste your client ID and secret into the apppropriate fields.
+12. Copy and paste your client ID and secret into the apppropriate fields.
-12. Click save
+13. Click save
+Note: For testing, you will only need one authentication backend.
+However, if you want to try out Google's authentication then, you will need to follow the same steps as above, but switch out the Github for google.
 ### Example
 * Use `example/tensorflow/GoogleNet.pbtxt` for tensorflow import
 * Use `example/caffe/GoogleNet.prototxt` for caffe import